 Perhaps the most prominent method that people use to gauge their weight loss program, is calorie counting.
 Often times, people are NOT eating enough!
 Not to mention, a lot of people are under the impression that “a calorie is a calorie” which is simply not the case!

-The human body is a very intricate system of systems, involving many different biochemical reactions and processes.
+The human Healthy Body is a very intricate system of systems, involving many different biochemical reactions and processes.
 Our bodies use different kinds of energy (calories) in different ways.
 Different foods have a huge impact on our hormonal systems, which govern how our bodies function all together, as well as gaining or losing weight, what kinds of weight, and from where.

 Not to mention, the amount of calories a person needs to simply maintain being alive is a lot, including the amount you would be burning doing your daily activities.
 To eat any less is to sacrifice health in a very serious way!

 Skipping meals is another seemingly effective yet terrible idea for weight loss.
-When we skip just one meal (which means waiting over an hour and a half after waking to eat) and generally waiting more than 4 hours between meals to eat again, the body suffers a very real stress response!
+When we skip just one meal (which means waiting over an hour and a half after waking to eat) and generally waiting more than 4 hours between meals to eat again, the Healthy Body suffers a very real stress response!

 In a nutshell, skipping meals sends our biological aging clock on super speed, and makes losing any excess fat weight impossible.